 As the cold weather sets in, it becomes harder to resist the temptation of staying home and vowing not to come out of “hiding” until the season ends.

 But it doesn’t have to be this way!
 This year, it’s time to break the routine and plan a culinary vacation to a new, exciting place!

 Whether you prefer to embrace the cold of the winter or opt to escape to a warmer destination, we’ve got you covered.

 Here are our top 10 culinary destinations (in no particular order) that will undoubtedly make this winter one to remember for many years to come!

 Note: BookCulinaryVacations offers a flexible cancellation policy.
 Should you not be able to travel as scheduled, we’d be happy to help you alter your booking with the same organizer or a different organizer.

 Italy may be located in Europe but, thanks to its climate, there are some regions which are blessed with warm weather even during the winter.
 Head to Puglia or Sicily if you want to enjoy balmy holidays or stick to Northern Italy if you don’t mind the cold and snow.
 This charming country reigns as one of the most popular destinations during the holiday season!

-Since no one can argue that the best reasons to visit Italy is to enjoy plenty of its finest delicacies, why not take your gastronomic adventure a notch and learn to whip up your own authentic homemade Italian dishes like pasta, pizza, and gnocchi with the use of their self-produced olive oil?
+One of the best reasons to visit Italy is, without a doubt, to enjoy plenty of its finest delicacies, so why not take your gastronomic adventure up a notch and learn to whip up your own authentic homemade Italian dishes such as pasta, pizza, and gnocchi using the local olive oil?
 To stay extra cozy, pair your meals with a fine glass (or more) of their delicious local wine.
 This decadent experience is sure to make this winter your best one yet!